cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 ### Firewall

 Nodes should not have all ports open to the public, this is a simple way to get DDOS'd.
-Secondly it is recommended by [Tendermint](github.com/tendermint/tendermint) to never expose ports that are not required to operate a node.
+Secondly it is recommended by [CometBFT](github.com/tendermint/tendermint) to never expose ports that are not required to operate a node.

 When setting up a firewall there are a few ports that can be open when operating a Cosmos SDK node.
-There is the Tendermint json-RPC, prometheus, p2p, remote signer and Cosmos SDK GRPC and REST.
+There is the CometBFT json-RPC, prometheus, p2p, remote signer and Cosmos SDK GRPC and REST.
 If the node is being operated as a node that does not offer endpoints to be used for submission or querying then a max of three endpoints are needed.

 Most, if not all servers come equipped with [ufw](https://help.ubuntu.com/community/UFW).
 Ufw will be used in this tutorial.